-All teams must use NAO humanoid robots manufactured by Aldebaran Robotics.
 Absolutely no modifications or additions to the robot hardware are allowed.
 No additional hardware is permitted including off-board sensing or processing systems.
 Additional sensors besides those originally installed on the robots are likewise not allowed.
 The only exceptions are:

-- Attaching the jersey numbers provided by the league to the robots. - Adding black and white sponsor or team logos to the upper legs of the robots (cf. Figure 6).
+- Attaching player numbers to the heads and/or legs of the robots.
+These numbers should be black with a white background, and should correspond to the number on the robot's jersey. - Adding black and white sponsor or team logos to the upper legs of the robots (cf. Figure 7).
 These logos must be at least 50% white by area. - Adding small black and white stickers to the torso of the robots stating the name of the robot, the name of the team, or similar information.
-These stickers must be at least 50% white by area. - Setting the passive wrist joints to a fixed position either with glue or a transparent or white duct tape. - Protecting the fingers with transparent or white duct tape. - Use of alternate memory sticks in replacement of the Aldebaran supplied memory sticks.
+These stickers must be at least 50% white by area. - Setting the passive wrist joints to a fixed position either with glue or a transparent or white duct tape. - Protecting the fingers with white finger protectors provided by Aldebaran or with transparent or white duct tape. - Use of alternate memory sticks in replacement of the Aldebaran supplied memory sticks.